- Why do nations fight in wars?

 Video: Could there be a World War Three?

-Newsnight is a BBC 2 production which provides in-depth analysis into topical subjects.
+Newsnight is a BBC 2 production that provides in-depth analysis into topical subjects.
 Here they are discussing the possibility of another global conflict and its implications.

 Watch the video and then answer the questions below.